agorelik2/workday-schedule-app/README.md

 ## Purpose

 ```
 The app allows to add important events to a daily planner.
-The purpose is to help employees manage their time effectively.
+The purpose is to help employees
+manage their time more effectively.

 ## Screenshot